-A. Accountability - Pastor
+C. Accountability - Lead Pastor

-1. The Pastor is accountable to the Personnel Committee.
-The Personnel Committee will meet with the Pastor on a [monthly, bi-monthly or quarterly] basis to support the Pastor, to provide feedback, to set direction, etc. This will also include actively checking in with the Pastor regarding his/her vocational well-being, his/her work-life balance, etc.
+- 1. The Lead Pastor is accountable to the Personnel Committee.
+The Personnel Committee will meet with the Lead Pastor on a [monthly, bi-monthly or quarterly] basis to support the Lead Pastor, to provide feedback, to set direction, etc. This will also include actively checking in with the Pastor regarding his/her vocational well-being, his/her work-life balance, etc. - 2.
+Each year, the Lead Pastor will be asked to identify and share with the Personnel Committee concrete objectives for meeting the expectations of the job, as well as one or more personal goals and two or more professional goals associated with his/her job description. - 3.
+Pastoral Team members are encouraged to talk directly with the Lead Pastor should affirmations and/or concerns arise with respect to the leadership of the Lead Pastor. - a.
+If members of the Pastoral Team do not feel comfortable talking directly to the Lead Pastor and/or if members of the Pastoral Team have talked directly with the Lead

-- 2. Each year, the Pastor will be asked to identify and share with the Personnel Committee concrete objectives for meeting the expectations of the job, as well as one or more personal goals and two or more professional goals associated with his/her job description. - 3.
-Personnel Committee members are encouraged to talk directly with the Pastor should affirmations and/or concerns arise with respect to the leadership of the Pastor. - a.
-If members of the Personnel Committee do not feel comfortable talking directly to the Pastor and/or if members of the Personnel Committee have talked directly with the Pastor and do not feel as though a matter of concern has been adequately addressed, he/she may raise the issue with a member of the Church Council. - b.
-If the matter involves conflict, it will be addressed under the "Conflict Resolution" policy below. - 4.
-In situations where the Pastor is encountering challenges in one or more areas of his/her job description, the Personnel Committee, in conversation with the Church Council, will offer one or more of the following by way of support: - increased guidance, provided by the Personnel Committee; - engagement with a focus group drawn from the congregation; - training courses, as appropriate; - Leadership/Conflict Coaching provided by a coach external to the congregation; and/or - Mentoring provided by an experienced pastor external to the congregation.
+- Pastor and do not feel as though a matter of concern has been adequately addressed, he/she may raise the issue with a member of the Personnel Committee. - b.
+If the matter involves conflict, it will be addressed under the "Conflict within the Pastoral Team" policy below. - 4.
+The Personnel Committee will provide the Pastoral Team with yearly opportunities to provide feedback regarding the ministry of the Lead Pastor.
+These feedback opportunities will be offered by way of survey and/or invitation for personal conversation.
+The Personnel Committee will use this information to provide feedback to the Lead Pastor regarding his/her ministry. - 5.
+In situations where the Lead Pastor is encountering challenges in one or more areas of his/her job description, the Personnel Committee, in conversation with the Church Council, will offer one or more of the following by way of support: - increased guidance, provided by the Personnel Committee; - engagement with a focus group drawn from the congregation; - training courses, as appropriate; - Leadership/Conflict Coaching provided by a coach external to the congregation; - Mentoring provided by an experienced pastor external to the congregation; and/or - assessment of the Pastoral Team dynamics, provided by an external consultant, with recommendations regarding how these concerns might be addressed.